eegli/tinyparse/docs/README.md

 ## Examples

-- Check out the extensive [test suites](test) or
+- Check out the extensive [test suites](https://github.com/eegli/tinyparse/tree/main/test) or
-- Play in the dedicated [Code Sandbox](https://codesandbox.io/s/tinyparse-sandbox-pknk4?file=/src/index.ts).
+- Play in the dedicated [Code Sandbox](https://codesandbox.io/s/tinyparse-sandbox-pknk4?file=/src/index.ts)

 ## Resources

 This project has been guided by the amazing [Command Line Interface Guidelines](https://clig.dev/) by Aanand Prasad, Ben Firshman, Carl Tashian and Eva Parish.

+Further inspiration has been taken from the [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/).